fleschutz/bulletproof-backups/docs/FAQ.md

 * **Power failures** - Sudden power failure can interrupt delicate write processes, leaving data in a corrupted state.
 * **Natural disasters** - Your data is lost as a result of physical damage caused by a natural disaster.
 * **Cloud data unaccessible** - Account is locked, data center damage, or company insolvency.
-* **Locked out** - Either through key/password loss, or you're fired and your data access has been revoked.
+* **Locked out** - Your account is locked (e.g. you have been fired) or the key/password/credentials are lost.
-* **Out-dated formats** - Your data is in a file format that cannot be opened by modern software.
+* **Out-dated format** - The partition or file system or file formats are out-dated and cannot be opened by modern software.
 * **Bit rot** - The gradual corruption of data due to an accumulation of non-critical failures in a data storage device.
 </details>